 After leaving Owen behind in their haste to escape, Dodge promises Penny if she helps him find Olivia, he will help her get a plane to her family in England.
 As he knows someone with a plane.
 Penny and Dodge then set off on a road trip to Dodge’s home town with revelations, reunions and remarkable encounters with some wonderful characters en route.
 But as to whether Penny returns home or Dodge finds his true love, that’s for me to know and you to find out… in the usual ways of course.

-Knightley made her character uniquely hers, with her lovely English accent and a touchingly realistic and a heartrending performance befitting the script.
-And as an expat, you feel that she showed a great empathy for her character with her family in another country as the asteroid hurtled on its way.
+Knightley made her character uniquely hers, with her lovely English accent and a touchingly realistic and heartrending performance befitting the script.
+And as an expat, you feel that she showed great empathy for her character.
+She easily convinced as an expat with her family living in another country as the asteroid hurtled on its way.

 Carell in his initial appearances at the start compared with where Dodge warmed to Penny were wonderfully acted.
 His unspoken words but facial expressions as Dodge developed more intense feelings for Knightley’s character were a marked change to those with his screen wife.

 In contrast to these, his later scenes with Martin Sheen (playing Dodge’s estranged father) were well written in respect to these characters, their histories and the impending disaster.
 His more dramatic scenes with Knightley were played tenderly and sincerely, and on occasion his characters dry humour shone through complementing rather than detracting from the drama.

 Although Carell and Knightley’s on-screen pairing rightly dominated the storyline, it was a nice touch showing the reactions of other individuals to the news of the impending disaster.
 These almost snapshots of their lives, showed their reactions to the asteroid, in healthy and unhealthy ways.